dansmyers/ProgrammingAndSoftwareDevelopment/Exam_Review/README.md

 ## Searching

 Be prepared to write *correct* implementations *in Java* for the recursive and iterative versions of binary search.
+Be able to write variations on binary search where the input is something other than an `int[]`, for example, a `String[]` or an `ArrayList`.

 You should know the argument for the complexity of binary search, but there won't be any questions on the proof of correctness using a loop invariant.